luckylegend-project/lucky-legend/WHITEPAPER.md

 Its public communication often focuses on nature, reflection, time, and the small moments that people tend to overlook.

+Lucky Legend also exists as music and film.
+This is part of the same identity.
+It is not a token utility, a reward system, or a financial feature.

 ---

 ## 4. Token Overview